Family Vacations in Barbados

-Barbados is the ideal destination when travelling with your family as it has something to offer everyone regardless of your age.
-So if you are travelling with elder members of the family such as grandparents or if you have a small baby, don’t worry Barbados can cater for all.
+Family vacations in Barbados are ideal when traveling with your family as it has something to offer everyone regardless of your age.
+If you are visiting with elder relatives such as grandparents or if you have a small baby, don’t worry Barbados can cater for all.

-If you and your partner are travelling with children under 10, then it is advisable to book into an all-inclusive resort.
-They offer buffet style lunches, so children can take as much or as little as they like and they usually have a BBQ serving burgers and hot dogs.
-This way you can relax and enjoy yourself and not have to worry about the children wanting to eat at different times, or having to organise where to go for lunch and dinner.
-Most all inclusive resorts offering cribs in the room and a babysitting service so that you as parents can have some quality romantic time to appreciate the warm evenings and starry nights!
+If you and your partner are traveling with children under ten years old, then it is advisable to book into an all-inclusive resort.
+They offer buffet-style lunches, so children can take as much or as little as they like and they usually have a barbecue serving burgers and hot dogs.
+This way you can relax and enjoy yourself and not have to worry about the children wanting to eat at different times or to have to organize where to go for lunch and dinner.

-Most resorts even on a room only basis have a kids club, which usually caters for children from 3-12, they lay on an action packed day to keep the children amused whilst you can concentrate on the important task of getting a good tan and catching up on a few good books.
+Most resorts even on a room only basis have a kids club, which usually caters for children from 3-12 years old, they lay on an action-packed day to keep the children amused while you can concentrate on the critical task of getting a good tan and catching up on a few good books.

 Or you could venture up the east coast of the island and let the children explore in Cattlewash, where they can roam for miles on a sandy beach catching crabs, and playing in the rock pools.

 Located near to Bathsheba Beach on the east coast of the parish of St Joseph, Andromeda Botanic Gardens is a ‘must-see’ tourist attraction.
-There is so much to see and experience as one wanders through the space.
-Many people visit the Gardens as a special trip, staying all day.
-Others visit as part of their east coast tour.
+There is so much to see and experience as one wanders through the gardens.
+Many people visit as a special trip, staying all day.
+Others attend as part of their east coast tour.

 There are also a lot of water sports activities suitable for older children such as the Jet Ski’s, doughnuts and banana ride.
 See Waterworld’s profile page for a full list of prices.

-If you are travelling with teenagers, then they will love the St. Lawrence Gap area, which is abundant with bars, nightclubs and restaurants, there is always something to do in the Gap, with live music playing most nights.
-Barbados is a very safe place for tourists and you can let your teenage children wander around the Gap, where they can play pool or just hang out!
+If you are traveling with teenagers, then they will love the St. Lawrence Gap area, which is abundant with bars, nightclubs, restaurants and places to eat, there is always something to do in the Gap, with live music playing most nights.
+Barbados is a very safe place for tourists, and you can let your teenage children wander around the Gap, where they can play pool or just hang out!

-By day moist teenagers seem to enjoy the action of the waves and perhaps you could use this as a great opportunity for them to learn a new sport such as surfing or windsurfing.
-Barbados has ideal conditions for teaching both of these sports.
+By day most teenagers seem to enjoy the action of the waves, and perhaps you could use this as an excellent opportunity for them to learn a new sport such as surfing or windsurfing.
+Barbados has ideal conditions for teaching both of these games.

-If you are travelling with older members of the family then there are some great days out to be had visiting some of the most beautiful tropical gardens such as Andromeda or Orchid World.
+If you are traveling with older members of the family, then there are some great days out to be had visiting some of the most beautiful tropical gardens such as the Flower Forest Botanical Gardens, Andromeda or Orchid World.
 You can also have some meals to remember as Barbados boasts some of the best fining dining restaurants in the world.
 Or perhaps the family would enjoy afternoon tea at the world famous Sandy Lane Hotel.